pwaring/cv/resume.md

     - Maintained and developed internal infrastructure and software as part of a small team.
     - Provided cover in laboratories for academic staff due to timetable clashes, illness etc.
-    - Provided student-facing support in laboratories and contribute to teaching materials.
+    - Provided student-facing support in laboratories and contributed to teaching materials.
     - Developed testing environments to match production, using Vagrant and VirtualBox.
-    - Built PHP web service to abstract sending email in student exercises, with auditing and rate limiting.
-    - Ported existing Python CGI application over to Flask framework and WSGI.
-    - Integrated multiple support systems and authored CPAN modules: [OTRS::ForwardQueue](https://metacpan.org/pod/OTRS::ForwardQueue) and [WWW::BrokenLinks](https://metacpan.org/pod/WWW::BrokenLinks).
+    - Integrated multiple support systems and authored CPAN module: [OTRS::ForwardQueue](https://metacpan.org/pod/OTRS::ForwardQueue).

 *   **Direct Fleet Insurance Services Ltd**